skoyah/unit-converter/README.md

 ## Code of Conduct
-In order to ensure that the community is welcoming to all| please review and abide by the [Code of Conduct](https://github.com/skoyah/unit-converter/blob/master/CODE_OF_CONDUCT.md).
+In order to ensure that the community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/skoyah/unit-converter/blob/master/CODE_OF_CONDUCT.md).

 ## License
 Unit Converter is released under the MIT Licence.
 Read the [license](https://github.com/skoyah/unit-converter/blob/master/LICENSE.md) file for more details.